varnav/binance-node-docker/README.md

 ### Update

-`docker stop binance-testnet && docker rm binance-testnet`, pull fresh image with `docker pull varnav/binance-node` and then run again, data and configs inside `/opt/binance-testnet-data` are preserved.
+`docker stop binance-node && docker rm binance-node`, pull fresh image with `docker pull varnav/binance-node` and then run again, data and configs in the volume `binance-data` are preserved.

 ## Devel